Artists-and-Hackers/artists-and-hackers.github.io/podcasts/_posts/2022-01-12-triggering-troll-bots.md

 categories: Episode
 header-image: "/assets/images/episode_images/header_images/ep9_header.jpg"
 header-color: "#e7511c"
 description: "Ryan Kuo is an artist and writer creating projects that are diagrammatic and evoke a person or people arguing.
-In this episode I speak with Ryan and his collaborator Tommy Martinez about Faith, an 'easily triggered' AI voice assistant."
+In this episode we speak with Ryan and his collaborator Tommy Martinez about Faith, an 'easily triggered' AI voice assistant."
 people: ["Ryan Kuo","Tommy Martinez"]
 tags: ["Technological Criticality", "Algorithmic Inequality"]
 code_tags: ["technological_criticality", "algorithmic_inequality"]